elibarrow/BAE305-LAB6/README.md

 /********************************************************************************/
 void setup()
 {
-  pinMode(switchPin, INPUT_PULLUP);   //set this as a pullup to sense whether the switch is flipped
+  pinMode(switchPin, INPUT_PULLUP);   //set this as a pull-up to sense whether the switch is flipped

   //set the motor control pins as outputs pinMode(AIN1, OUTPUT);